 Shows which pillars have too many ideas, which are under-resourced, and which have strong evidence vs. weak signals.
 Helps PMs balance the portfolio before committing resources.

-Generates 4–8 severity-sorted strategic insights using insight types: strategy_at_risk, metric_needs_attention, strong_momentum, coverage_gap, execution_drift, validation_needed, and resource_bottleneck.
-Each insight includes severity (critical/high/medium/low) and a recommended action.
+Generates 4–8 severity-sorted insights (critical / high / medium / low).
+Seven defined insight types: strategy_at_risk, metric_needs_attention, strong_momentum, coverage_gap, execution_drift, validation_needed, resource_bottleneck.
+Each includes a recommended action.

 Vision Architect